Padrauna

+Padrauna is expanding its territory to the east by adding a town called Khirkiya.
+Khirkiya Mata Mandir is one of the most famous temples across the region.
+To solve Padrauna's congestion and traffic a bypass road starting from Khirkiya to Tamkuhi-Gopalganj NH 28 Road are inaugurated in 2025.
+Khirkiya's infrastructure are booming at massive scale by improving power grids, road connectivity, construction of two new bridges.
+Khirkiya Mata Mandir is also rebuild from the scratch and it becomes one of the most iconic and beautiful temple.

 Connectivity

 The town is connected to many important cities through National Highway 28B and State Highway No. 64.
 A daily bus travels the route from Padrauna to Kanpur, while another bus route connects Padrauna with Lucknow.
 Padrauna Railway Station connects Padrauna to Chhapra, Gorakhpur, Lucknow, Siddharthnagar, Delhi, Katihar, Jalandar, and other important cities.
 Padrauna is also close to Kushinagar International Airport.
 The proposed Buddha Expressway between Kushinagar and Sarnath will provide connectivity with southeastern cities in the state like Varanasi, Allahabad, Azamgarh as well as Kolkata through National Highway 2 in Varanasi.

 Economy

 The economy of Padrauna mainly consists of Agriculture followed by Services and a little contribution is made by Industrial sector.
 There are many family run businesses, shops, vendors, hawkers, etc., in tamkhurod.
 A number of small and mid-size hotels exist in Padrauna.
 Earlier there were few industries (Kanpur Sugar Works, sugar factory for example) which are no more operational.
 The shutting down of factories led to poverty and backwardness of this region.
 The backwardness is further soared by the power shortage in this region.